-- Complete your taxes early and keep a copy.
-E-file at least 3 weeks before completing your FAFSA application.
+E-file your taxes at least 3 weeks before completing your FAFSA application.

-- Complete the Free Application for Federal Student Aid (FAFSA) on-line as soon as you have filed and waited 3 weeks.
+Complete the Free Application for Federal Student Aid (FAFSA) after it opens on October 1st.
+DCB’s school code is 002995.
 Please use the IRS retrieval button to download tax information into the FAFSA application for both students and parents.
 Priority date for completing this process is April 15.

-The Federal Guide for completing the 14-15 FAFSA can be found by clicking here.
+The Federal Guide for completing the 19-20 FAFSA can be found by clicking here

-The Federal Guide for completing the 15-16 FAFSA can be found by clicking here.
+The Federal Guide for completing the 20-21 FAFSA can be found by clicking here

-- Students who have enrolled and have accepted financial aid for the upcoming semester will be allowed to charge books and supplies, up to the amount of any applicable excess aid, at the Dakota College at Bottineau Bookstore.
-Click here for more information on this policy.
+Students who have enrolled and have accepted financial aid for the upcoming semester will be allowed to charge books and supplies, up to the amount of any applicable excess aid, at the Dakota College at Bottineau Bookstore.